 Date Unit Module.
-Topic Unit 1 Probiotics: definitions, history and classification 05-Jan Definitions and History 2.
+Topic Unit 1 Probiotics: definitions, history and classification 08-Jan 1.
+Definitions and History 2.
 Classification and physiology: Lactic acid bacteria (LAB) 3.
 Classification and physiology: Bifidobacterium and Propionibacterium 4.
 Impact of genomics on the characterization of probiotics_Intro to genomics 4.
 Impact of genomics on the characterization of probiotics_LAB part 1 4.
-Impact of genomics on the characterization of probiotics_LAB part 2 21-Jan Assignment 1 due Unit 2 Biotechnological applications of Lactic acid bacteria 21-Jan 5.
+Impact of genomics on the characterization of probiotics_LAB part 2 26 Jan Assignment 1 due Unit 2 Biotechnological applications of Lactic acid bacteria 5.
 The uses of LAB in food fermentation -part 1 5.
 The uses of LAB in food fermentation -part 2 6.
 Antimicrobials components of LAB 7.
 Bacteriophages from LAB 8.
-Nutraceutics and high value metabolites produced by LABs 04-Feb Assignment 2 due 06-07 Feb Test 1 Unit 3 Interactions of probiotics with the host immune system 08-Feb 9.
+Nutraceutics and high value metabolites produced by LABs 05 Feb Assignment 2 due

+9-10 Feb Test 1 (Units 1 and 2, Modules 1-8) Unit 3 Interactions of probiotics with the host immune system 9.
 Overview on the adaptive and innate immune response - Part 1 9.
 Overview on the adaptive and innate immune response - Part 2 10.
-Immunomodulatory properties of probiotics: bacterial surface proteins 11.
-Immunomodulatory properties of probiotics: interactions with the immune system 12.
-Engineering LAB and Bifidobacterium for mucosal delivery of heath-associated molecules: Genetic tools 12.
-Engineering LAB and Bifidobacterium for mucosal delivery of heath-associated molecules 05 Fab Assignment 3 due 25-Feb 11 Probiotics safety and efficacy 00 5 Unit 4 13.
-FAO/WHO Guidelines on Probiotics 26-Feb 14.
+Immunomodulatory properties of probiotics: bacterial surface proteins Immunomodulatory properties of probiotics: interactions with the immune system Engineering LAB and Bifidobacterium for mucosal delivery of heath-associated molecules: Genetic tools 12.
+Engineering LAB and Bifidobacterium for mucosal delivery of heath-associated molecules 01 Mar Assignment 3 due Unit 4 Probiotics safety and efficacy 13.
+FAO/WHO Guidelines on Probiotics 14.
 Safety considerations on probiotics 15.
 Environmental factors influencing the efficacy of probiotics 16.
 Efficacy of probiotics in Human Subjects: Part 1 16.
 Efficacy of probiotics in Human Subjects: Part 2 16.
 Efficacy of probiotics in Human Subjects: Part 3 16.
 Efficacy of probiotics in Human Subjects: Probiotics by design 17.
-Probiotics in Animal Production and Health 04.05.14 Test 2 04-05 Mar l le '4 T New frontiers in the probiotic's field 04.84 Unit 5 18.
-Overview on the microbiome - Part 1 04-Mar 18.
+Probiotics in Animal Production and Health 8-9 Mar Test 2 (Units 3 and 4, Modules 9-17) Unit 5 New frontiers in the probiotic's field 18.
+Overview on the microbiome - Part 1 18.
 Overview on the microbiome - Part 2 19.
-Manipulation of the microbiome with probiotics

-20. Microbiome based new probiotic microorganisms

-21. Fecal transplants as probiotics

-22. Probiotics, prebiotics, symbiotic and postbiotics

-23. Psychobiotics and the Manipulation of Bacteria-Gut-Brain Signals

-25-Mar Assignment 4 due

-04-Apr Topic review due

-15-16 Apr Test 3

-24-25 Apr Test 4 - Optional Final
+Manipulation of the microbiome with probiotics 20.
+Microbiome based new probiotic microorganisms 21.
+Fecal transplants as probiotics 22.
+Probiotics, prebiotics, symbiotic and postbiotics 23.
+Psychobiotics and the Manipulation of Bacteria-Gut-Brain Signals 5 Apr Assignment 4 due 19-20 Apr Test 3 (Unit 5, Modules 18-23) 28-29 Apr Optional Final (Units 1-5, Modules 1-23)